EU accuses Meta of antitrust breaches with classified ads - KESQ

 EU accuses Meta of antitrust breaches with classified ads

-LONDON (AP) — The European Union on Monday accused Facebook parent Meta of breaching antitrust rules by distorting competition in the online classified ads business, the bloc’s latest maneuver to curb the power of Big Tech companies.
+LONDON (AP) — The European Union on Monday accused Facebook parent Meta of breaching the bloc’s antitrust rules by distorting competition in the online classified ads business.

-In its complaint following an investigation launched last year, the EU’s executive commission took issue with the tech company tying its online classified ad business, Facebook Marketplace, to Facebook.
-It’s also concerned that Meta imposes unfair trading conditions on rivals “for its own benefit.”
+The bloc’s executive commission said Monday that it “takes issue” with the tech company tying its online classified ad business, Facebook Marketplace, to Facebook.

 If confirmed, the practices would be in breach of EU rules that prevent “abuse of a dominant market position.”